-The Other Side of Health Care ReformAdded by Hawley Troxell in Health Law, News on June 24, 2013
+The Other Side of Health Care ReformAdded by Hawley Troxell in Articles & Publications, Health Law on June 24, 2013

 As health care reform inches closer to full implementation, most of the media focus has been on the new laws and systems being put in place to increase the portion of the population who is covered by health insurance.
 That focus is understandable, given the sometimes-significant changes in store for many businesses and individuals.
 But decreasing the ranks of the uninsured is not the only long-term objective of the Patient Protection and Affordable Care Act (PPACA).
 Nor is it the only metric by which PPACA’s success will be judged, or the only effect of health reform that will be felt in Idaho.